sunflowerseed17/PythonDSProject/README.md

    - `pip install -r requirements.txt` or manually install `praw`, `nltk`, `scikit-learn`, `matplotlib`, `pandas`, `empath`, `gensim`, etc.

 2. **Scrape Data (Optional)**
    - If you wish to update or expand the raw data, edit/run the scraping script (not fully shown here) to populate `data/reddit_scraped_posts/` with `.txt` files.
+Though you will likely end up with a different dataset than if you scrape the data yourself.

 3. **Preprocess**
    - `python data_preprocessing/data_preprocessing.py`